Over the past year or two, social media users have been advising others to add the term “Reddit” to the end of their Google searches.

 As you can see, his childhood was anything but perfect.

-Another issue with adding “Reddit” to your Google searches is that the userbase can be quite anti-social and cynical at times.
-A lot of the personal advice comes from misanthropic, “chronically online” people who should probably be focusing on fixing their own problems.
-Furthermore, many of them are young and inexperienced when it comes to career and relationship problems.
+Another issue with adding “Reddit” to your Google searches is that the user base can be quite anti-social and cynical at times.
+A lot of the personal advice comes from misanthropic people who should probably be focusing on fixing their own problems.
+Furthermore, many of them are young and inexperienced when it comes to career and relationship issues.

 Consequently, the personal advice that they dish out can be remarkably out of touch.

 Does this mean that you should completely ignore Reddit’s answers?
 Of course not.
 However, you’d be a fool to think that you are always getting the correct answer, even if it does have dozens of upvotes.